exonum/exonum-doc/src/get-started/java-binding.md

   has been committed.

-Such notification allow inspecting the changes made by the transactions and modifying any service state.
+Such notification allow inspecting the changes made by the transactions and modifying the service state.

 Exonum delivers these notification to implementations of [`Service#beforeTransactions`][service-before-transactions] and